vanessakovalsky/terraform-training/azure/en-exercice-1-configure-provider.md

 @TOCOPY
 ```
 * Check now via kubectl that your deployment and your service are well created
-* Then launch minikube tunnel and access your web page on the address provided by minikube
-  * On linux use: `minikube service terraform-example-svc -n vanessakovalsky --url`
+* Then launch minikube tunnel and access your web page on the address provided by minikube (if necessary to retrieve the URL: `minikube service terraform-example-svc -n vanessakovalsky --url` )
-  * On windows use : `kubectl port-forward service/terraform-example-svc -n yournamespace 54200:8080 and then you can access to your nginx on 127.0.0.1:54200`
-  * /!\ In both case let this process and minikube tunnel run in two windows for accessing to your app

 ## Delete resource
 * The exercises being finished, we are going to delete the resources with the command